knewplay/book-programming-essential/toolset/tools.md

 ### Collaborating with Remote Repositories
 Extend your understanding to remote repositories.
 Learn how to clone repositories, push your changes, and pull others' contributions.

+[//]: # "While your local repository maintains this history of commits, these are local to your machine.
+To share this history and the current state with others, one must synchronize the local repository with a remote one."

+[//]: # "Cannot directly push code from your working copy to the remote site.
+Similarly, you cannot directly push your code from the staging area to the remote site.
+The remote site is only connected to the local repository."

 ### Resolving conflicts
 Understand conflict resolution during merging.
 Learn strategies to harmonize code changes and maintain code quality.